thepeoplescoder/python--Tetris/README.md

     instead of keeping track of it on the console.
   * Display the number of cleared lines in the game window.
   * Display the number of dropped blocks in the game window.
+  * Update the display when the game is paused, such that the player knows without a doubt that the game is paused.
 * Bugs
   * Levels advance (and therefore, speed increases) based on score, instead of on number of lines cleared.